yadalik/rsschool-cv/cv.md

 when it comes to the field of IT science, however, I am ready to try my best, which I also showed during my studies and working on projects.
 My strenghts include: ability to work both in teams and alone, ability to communicate and find creative and new sollutions to problems.
 ### Skills and proficiency: ###
-Python, Github, Git, JavaScript Basics, basics of FIGMA
+Python, Github, Git, JavaScript Basics, basics of FIGMA, knowledge of Social Media
 ## Solutions ##
 Solution of **Greed is good** from CodeWars def score(dice):